waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Pokemon Mansion 1F (Statue Switch):** A secret statue switch at (3, 6) opens the eastern gates at (17,8).
 - **Pokemon Mansion 3F (Alternating Gates - SOLVED):** The switch at (11, 6) toggles two sets of gates.
 Activating it opens the northern gates at (16, 5-6) and closes the southern gates at (16, 11-12).
 - **Pokemon Mansion 1F (Alternating Gates - Confirmed):** Walking through the gates at (17, 8) and (18, 8) causes them to close.
 This confirms the alternating door mechanic is present on this floor, likely controlled by the statue switch at (3, 6).
-- **Idea: `general_party_advisor_agent`:** Create an agent to recommend optimal party composition for general exploration, suggesting swaps from the PC based on the Pokémon and trainer types expected in upcoming routes or dungeons.
 - **Cinnabar Lab (Photo):** Interacted with the photo of Dr. Fuji at (4, 3).
 It provided only flavor text.
 Hypothesis that it held the key is **disproven**.